 First of all the Botanical Garden Wroclaw is beautifully illuminated every winter, in addition there are light- and laser shows, sometimes even with fire!
 This is a great option close to the city center as it is located just next to Cathedral Island.
-In the 2021/2022 season the entrance ticket sets you back by 35 PLN per adult person.
+In the last season the entrance ticket set you back by 35 PLN per adult person.

 5. Visit the best museums